 Trains make noise

 The train’s motion relaxes me as I sleep; sometimes, I wake up when the train stops because of the lack of movement.
-Plus, the horn lulls and the track noise makes me sleep.
+The horn and the track noise also lull me to sleep.

 You may struggle if you need perfect silence, but earplugs may help.

 Amtrak can only do so much.
-There is always a din to train travel, the sound of steel wheels on steel tracks, the sounds of the wheels going through switches, bells, and horns.
+Train travel always involves a din: the sound of steel wheels on steel tracks, the sound of the wheels going through switches, bells, and horns.

 Staff and fellow passengers